RubenPants/BlenderCNN/index.md

 The goal of our model is to generate an image based on a single feature vector of five numbers.
 The `Transpose Convolutional Neural Network` layers are perfectly suited for this problem!

-The model, as depicted in the image below, starts out with a fully connected (`Dense`) layer, followed by four layers that each consist of a `Conv2DTranspose`, `BatchNormalization` and `ReLU` layer, with the only exception being the last layer that trades the `ReLU` for a `Sigmoid` since we want the output values to be between 0 and 1.
+The model, as depicted in the image below, starts out with a fully connected (`Dense`) layer followed by four layers that each consist of a `Conv2DTranspose`, `BatchNormalization` and `ReLU` layer.
+The only exception is the last layer that trades the `ReLU` for a `Sigmoid` since we want the output values to be between 0 and 1.
 The model is implemented in [Keras](https://keras.io/).

 ![Model architecture](https://github.com/RubenPants/BlenderCNN/blob/main/images/architecture.png?raw=true)

 # 4. Training

-For training and evaluation, 10.000 samples are used; 9.000 for training itself and 1.000 for validation.
-To get a clear overview of the training process, [TensorBoard](https://www.tensorflow.org/tensorboard) is used, as shown in the image below.
-For training, the Adam optimizer with a Mean Squared Error loss is used.
+In total 10.000 sample images (together with their corresponding features) are used: 9.000 for training and 1.000 for validation.
+To get a clear overview of the training process, [TensorBoard](https://www.tensorflow.org/tensorboard) is used.
+Training is done using the Adam optimizer with a Mean Squared Error loss.

 ![TensorBoard overview](https://github.com/RubenPants/BlenderCNN/blob/main/images/tensorboard.png?raw=true)